scikit-learn-contrib/DESlib/docs/index.rst

-Welcome to PythonDS documentation!
+Welcome to DESlib documentation!
 =================================================

-PythonDS is an ensemble learning library focusing the implementation of the state-of-the-art techniques for dynamic classifier and ensemble selection.
+DESlib is an ensemble learning library focusing the implementation of the state-of-the-art techniques for dynamic classifier and ensemble selection.

-Pythonds is a work in progress.
+DESlib is a work in progress.
 Contributions are welcomed through its GitHub page: `GitHub`_.

 Introduction:
 -------------